 It it generally possible to write scripts and toy programs without much forethought or organization.
 With luck and decent comments, this can be stretched to software that consists of a few dozen classes.
 For anything beyond that, a principled approach is required to structure and document software systems to manage their fantastic complexity.
-For example Eclipse boasts 46,000,000 lines of code .
+For example, it takes 62,000,000 lines of code to run Facebook.
 This course is about the intellectual tools developed by researchers and practitioners to manage the complexity of very large systems.

 After this course, you should be able to...

-The course will consist of a combination of traditional lectures, invited lectures on selected topics, student presentations, and discussions.
-The course will involve a major project: the reverse-engineering and documentation of a large open-source system.
+The course will consist of a combination of lectures, invited presentations, and in-class activities including student presentations.
+The occasional lectures will be low on slideware and require advanced reading and code browsing.
+The course will involve a major project: the reverse-engineering and production of architectural documentation for an open-source system.

-The final grade will take into account the project (45%), three assignments (5% each), a midterm exam (35%), and class participation (5%).
+The final grade will take into account in-class activities (20%), one assignment (10%), a midterm exam (20%), and a project (50%).
 The project will be split up into multiple deliverables.
-The project will be done in groups of three (graduate students can work in smaller groups with permission of the instructor).
+The project will be done in groups of three to five students depending on the final class size.

 Official Academic Integrity Statement McGill University values academic integrity.
 Therefore all students must understand the meaning and consequences of cheating, plagiarism and other academic offenses under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/students/srr for more information).